microchip-pic-avr-examples/pic18f57q43-blink-with-timer-mplab-mcc/README.md

 # Blink with Timer

-This example shows how to configure an LED to blink periodically using drivers in MPLAB Code Configurator (MCC).
-The example uses the Pin Manager to configure the pin and generate an API with which the pin is later interfaced.
-Also, the timer driver is used to implement periodic interrupt between each time the pin output is toggled.
+This example shows how to configure an LED to blink periodically using a timer.
+The drivers for the timer are generated using the MPLAB Code Configurator (MCC).

 ## Related Documentation